melt-umn/melt-website/content/silver/ref/ext/tuples.md

 ### Consequences for element access

-Because tuples forward to nested pairs, elements may also be accessed using the `fst` and `snd` attributes that occur on `Pair`, although this syntax may be less immediately intutive.
+Because tuples forward to nested pairs, elements may also be accessed using the `fst` and `snd` attributes that occur on `Pair`, although this syntax may be less immediately intuitive.
 For example, the `priorityError` tuple defined above would have the following element accesses via `fst` and `snd` attributes:

 ```
 priorityError.fst = 3